Fact: You can be in the best shape of your life at any age. How do I know this? Well, because I am living, breathing proof.

 “I find that gratitude can put everything in perspective and add years to your life,” says Tal Rabinowitz, founder of The DEN Meditation in Los Angeles.
 “Taking even just five minutes to meditate and connect with yourself will help you and relax and tap in to gratitude and happiness.”
 If that’s not convincing enough, try reading the 5 Ways Being Thankful Can Change Your Life.

 In addition to eating fermented foods, probiotics also play a big role in keeping your gut bacteria happy and balanced.
-Which — you guessed it! — is an important part in the quest to age gracefully.
+Which, as I talk at length about in Becoming Ageless, is an important part in the quest to age gracefully.